-For severe weather schedules at off-campus sites, if the site is open, then classes will be held.
+For severe weather schedules at off-campus

 State Seal of Biliteracy Credit

 McKendree University accepts the State Seal of Biliteracy as equivalent to 101 in language courses offered at the university.
 When the seal is granted in a language not offered at McKendree, three (3) credit hours in a lower division foreign language studies course (FLS) will be awarded.